acegal1/Group1_Final_Project/README.md

 ***

 # **Overview**
-This respository includes the dataset, source code, images and other relevants documents for the Arizona UFO Sightings and Predictions project.
+This respository includes the dataset, source code, images and other relevant documents for the Arizona UFO Sightings and Predictions project.

 ## Topic Rationale
 Arizona is one of the top tourist destinations in the world for UFO sightings due to the high number of sightings over the last 50 years - totalling over 4600 sightings.
 As residents of Arizona, we selected this topic as a fun and interesting way to show the data visualization, machine learning, database and other data analytic skills we have learned throughout the bootcamp as well as explore a topic that pertains to our home state.